 Invite your non-vegan and vegan-curious friends to dinner and offer them a delicious plant-based meal.
 Many non-vegans have the assumption that plant-based food is all salad leaves and bland beans, but at Veganuary we know of course that isn’t true.

 Wow them with your culinary skills – you could knock up a veganised version of a classic dish, or make something really creative they might not have tried before.
 Veganuary has a whole host of dinner party recipe ideas to get you started.

 Can’t Cook, Won’t Cook?

-If cooking isn’t your forte, and you’re feeling generous, you could treat your friends or family to a vegan meal at a restaurant.
-Many high street eateries launch special vegan dishes for World Vegan Month – last year restaurants including Carluccio’s, Wagamama and even McDonald’s got in on the action.
-We promise to bring you updates of the new vegan menu items launching nationwide this November.
+If cooking isn’t your thing, and you’re feeling generous, you could treat your friends or family to a vegan meal at a restaurant.
+Many high street eateries have amazing vegan menus – just ask!

 The Great Office Bake-Off

 With vegan week even reaching the Great British Bake-Off make like Paul Hollywood and create your own baking masterpiece to share with your colleagues or classmates.
 As vegan cake can be just as tasty (or even tastier – Oreo cupcakes anyone?) than those made with eggs and dairy, you might even convince some omnivores to try more vegan foods!

 Attend a Vegan Outreach Event